tapfortap/Documentation/AndroidAPIReference.md

 #### public static void setYearOfBirth(int yearOfBirth)

 Sets the user's year of birth to be passed along when requesting an ad.
 This helps Tap for Tap to provide the best ad for this user.

 ---

 #### public static void setGender(TapForTapGender gender)

 Sets the user's gender to be passed along when requesting an ad.
 This helps Tap for Tap to provide the best ad for this user.

 ---

 #### public static void setLocation(android.location.Location location)

 Sets the user's location to be passed along when requesting an ad.
 This helps Tap for Tap to provide the best ad for this user.

 ---

 #### public static void setUserAccountId(String userAccountId)

 Sets the user's user account ID to be passed along when requesting an ad.
 This is an ID that you the developer can assign to your users.
 This helps Tap for Tap to provide the best ad for this user.

 ## Banner

 ### Overview

-This class is responsible for showing banner ads.
+This class is responsible for showing banners.

 ### Special Considerations

-Do not use any of the public constructors.
-They are only avaible in order to allow the View to be decalred inside layout files.
-Only use the probided constructor methods when instantiating a banner programatically.
+Do not use any of the public constructors as doing so may cause crashes.
+They are only avaible in order to allow the banners to be decalred inside layout files.
+Only use the provided constructor methods when instantiating a banner programatically.

-The Banner will stop downloading and showing new ads if the view is not visible or the screen is off.
+The banner will stop downloading and showing new ads if the view is not visible or the screen is off.

 ### Methods

-#### public static Banner createAndShow(Context context)
+#### public static Banner create(Context context)

-Creates a new Banner and begins downloading and showing ads.
+Creates a new banner and begins downloading and showing ads.

 **Parameters**

-  - _context_ - An Android context (application context is acceptable).
+  - _context_ - An Android context.

 **Return Value**

-  - _Banner_ - a new instance of a Banner.
+  - _Banner_ - A new instance of a Banner.

 ---

-#### public static Banner createAndShow(Context context, BannerListener bannerListener)
+#### public static Banner create(Context context, BannerListener bannerListener)

-Creates a new Banner and begins downloading and showing ads.
+Creates a new banner and begins downloading and showing ads with the provided listener.

 **Parameters**